-Asters form when crosslinking motors reorganize filaments so that their minus ends are clustered and held tight by paused motors.
-Fig.~\ref{fig:L05Aster}B shows the radial distribution function $g(r)$ of all minus ends.
-In both BMT and NBMT simulations, two prominent peaks emerge in $g(r)$ at small length scales $r=\SI{25}{\nm}=\Dfil$ and $r=\SI{78}{\nm}=\ellO + \Dfil$ which correspond to lengths where filaments touch or are crosslinked by motors, respectively(Fig.~\ref{fig:L05Aster}B,D2,E2).
-The relatively small peak between these two maxima correspond to filaments that are ``geometrically confined'' between two crosslinked filaments.
-On larger length scales, $g(r)$ for BMTs indicates larger and denser asters than those of NBMTs.
-Non-Brownian filaments do not move unless two filaments are close enough to become crosslinked.
-This suggests that, at steady state, NBMT aster centers are separated by twice the individual filament length.
-In contrast, Brownian filaments may diffuse $\sim$\SI{1}{\um} in \SI{1}{\s}.
-This allows free filaments to be captured by regions of high motor density, i.e., aster centers.
-Furthermore, BMT asters also diffuse, which leads to asters sporadically coalescing (Fig.~\ref{fig:L05Aster}D1).
-These observations and estimated lengthscale are quantitatively confirmed by analyzing the static structure factor of aster centers (details in SM~\S4), which shows that the NBMT case has smaller, but approximately 3 times more, asters than the BMT case (Fig.~\ref{fig:L05Aster}D vs E).
+These differences arise from the fact that athermal filaments do not move unless driven by motors, which requires that two filaments are close enough to become crosslinked.
+This suggests that, at steady state, athermal aster centers are separated by twice the filament length.
+In contrast, with thermal motion filaments may diffuse $\sim$\SI{1}{\um} in \SI{1}{\s}.
+This allows filaments to diffuse until they are captured in regions of high motor density, such as aster centers.
+Furthermore, with thermal fluctuations the asters themselves diffuse, which leads to aster coalescence (Fig.~\ref{fig:L05Aster}D1).
+These observations and estimated lengthscale are quantitatively confirmed by analyzing the static structure factor of aster centers (details in Appendix~\ref{appsec:astercenter}), which shows that the athermal simulation has approximately 3 times more asters than the thermal case (Fig.~\ref{fig:L05Aster}D vs E).

-The differences in the dynamics of aster formation are also reflected in stress measurements (Fig.~\ref{fig:L05Aster}C), where the more crowded filament configurations of the BMT case produces a much larger stress throughout the simulation.
-In both cases $\Pi^{Linker}$ initially increases quickly, reaching a peak at roughly $t=\SI{4}{\s}\sim\SI{5}{\s}$, similar to the behavior during bundle contraction in the previous section (Fig.~\ref{fig:L1Buckl}F), before declining.
-The average processive walking time of the motors from attachment to the filament ends, $\tau_{walk} = L/v_m \approx \SI{5}{\s}$, characterizes this timescale.
-After reaching minus ends, motors pause and relax towards their equilibrium lengths.
-Both crosslinker and collision stresses grow in magnitude as more motors congregate at minus ends.
+The differences in the dynamics of aster formation are also reflected in stress measurements (Fig.~\ref{fig:L05Aster}C), where the more crowded filament configurations of the thermal case produces a larger stress throughout the simulation.
+In both cases the motor-induced stress $\Pi^{Linker}$ initially increases quickly, reaching a peak at roughly $t=\SI{4}{\s}\sim\SI{5}{\s}$, similar to the behavior during bundle contraction shown above (Fig.~\ref{fig:L1Buckl}F), before declining.
+The average time required for motors to walk to filament ends, $\tau_{walk} = L/v_m \approx \SI{5}{\s}$, determines the initial contraction timescale.
+After reaching minus ends, motors pause and relax toward their equilibrium lengths.
+As a result, both the motor and collision stress grow in magnitude as more motors accumulate at minus ends.